AntonioGomes42/Barbecue_Calc/README.md

 # Barbecue_Calc
-It's a project to calculate how many things you have to buy to make an awesome barbecue
+It's a project to calculate how many things you have to buy to make an awesome barbecue.

+You can check it out, by: https://antoniogomes42.github.io/Barbecue_Calc/